Dental negligence claims | Man receiving dental treatment

 It led to more than 22,000 of his former patients being written to and offered testing for blood-borne viruses such as HIV, hepatitis B and hepatitis C.

-Facing the potential of scores of legal claims being made against him, the DDU said at that stage that it would not assist him with any such claims leaving patients affected by his actions unable to recover for their losses.
+Facing the potential of scores of legal claims being made against him, the DDU said at that stage that it would not assist him with any such claims.
+Consequently those affected by his actions are unlikely to recover for their losses.

 The DDU was able to do this as the UK allows such ‘discretionary indemnity’ agreements in dentistry, whereby defence organisations can simply refuse to help their dentist should they be subject to a claim for negligence.